 Lessons from the Battlefield

-The police, security and intelligence services are working tirelessly and at pace to confront terrorism and organised crime, but in the face of searing budget cuts and competing demands, they alone cannot guarantee safety.
+The police, security, and intelligence services are working tirelessly and at pace to confront terrorism and organized crime, but in the face of searing budget cuts and competing demands, they alone cannot guarantee safety.

 It has been said that “Those who fail to learn from history are doomed to repeat it”, and it is that philosophy that underpins our ability to meet new and emerging threats.

 A few years ago, while on holiday, I encountered a retired colonel from the US Rangers.
 The colonel, whom I feel privileged to call a friend, told me about his experience of serving in the Vietnam War.

 He paid homage to his forefathers and explained how it was the knowledge they passed down to him that helped bring about success on the battlefield.
 He understood that by adopting the mindset of the enemy and predicting their likely future behavior, you can put together a much more complete picture of your environment and deploy your resources more effectively.

 His approach resonated with my experience of planning and command where ‘getting into the head of a hostile’ is essential to mitigate risk.
 Malcolm Gladwell describes this concept as “thin slicing” – the utilization of small slivers of information about a person with the objective of forming a wider opinion about their character and intentions.

 A Strategy Equipped to Meet New and Emerging Threats